Photo: project sponsor Jülich

 Heat transition plans are a mindset shift

 The biggest challenge for the German district heating sector is the requirement to create a heat transition plan.
-“It is more cost effective to decarbonize heat grids than individual heating systems, which is why we need heat transition plans”, explained Christian Maaß, Head of the Department for Heat, Hydrogen and Efficiency at the Federal Economy Ministry (see photo above).
+“It is more cost effective to decarbonize heat grids than individual heating systems, which is why we need heat transition plans”, explained Christian Maaß, Head of the Department for Heat, Hydrogen and Efficiency at the Federal Ministry for Economic Affairs and Climate Action (see photo above).
 The national Heat Planning Law has been in force since January 2024.
 It requires municipalities with a population of over 100,000 to develop a heat transition plan by June 2026 that describes the path to climate neutrality.
 Municipalities with fewer than 100,000 inhabitants have until June 2028.

 Solar process heat: rapid depreciation reduces payback period

-The biggest gap between potential and real market development in Germany is in the solar process heat segment.
-So far, 48,172 m2 of solar industrial heat systems have been installed countrywide, a large proportion of them for solar drying.
-Felix Pag from the University of Kassel highlighted the results of a potential study forecasting 20 TWh of solar heat contribution to industry.
-Potentially, 50 million m2 of collector area would be necessary to cover that demand.
+The biggest gap between potential and real market development in Germany is in the segment of solar process heat.
+So far, solar industrial heat systems totalling 48,172 m2 have been installed countrywide, a large proportion of them for solar drying.
+Felix Pag from the University of Kassel highlighted the results of a potential study forecasting 20 TWh of solar heat contribution for industry.
+Potentially 50 million m2 of collector area would be necessary to cover that demand.

 The Green Chiller Association offered a tour around the sorption classroom on wheels during the breaks at the National Day.
-This mobile classroom has been in use for a year.
-It can be requested as a practical unit in vocational schools teaching refrigeration technology and for lectures at university.
+This mobile classroom has been in use for a year and can be requested as a practical unit in vocational schools teaching refrigeration technology and for lectures at university, for example.
 A completely open absorption cooling system makes it possible to explain the technology clearly and illustrate various operating states.
 In the picture, Christian Kemmerzehl, Managing Director of EAW Energieanlagenbau, demonstrates the unique system.

 Photo: Bärbel Epp